dieideeistgut/rgb-pi-js/README.md

 # rgb-pi-js

-### Controlling RGB LED stripes using a Raspberry Pi and a mobile device
+### Controlling RGB LED strips using a Raspberry Pi and a mobile device

 ##### _A JavaScript / NodeJS port of [rgb-pi](https://github.com/ryupold/rgb-pi)_